suBOTai3/infinity-and-beyond/bio.md

 * Happily married father of 2 + 4 cats
 * Software developer
 * Interested in the truth, the real truth and nothing but the truth
-* A man interested in the deeper truth of spirituality and our relationship with truth
+* A man interested in the deeper truth of spirituality and the nature of our relationship with truth

 ## What I am not: